 The growing and cutting and storing of hay for the winter is an agricultural custom known as hay-making.
-Primitive hay-making has three steps, 1. mow, 2. make, and 3. carry, so hay-making can refer either to the custom of growing and using hay, or refer to its second step.
-The first step, discussed earlier, is mowing, when hay is laid out in windrows, either by the mowers or by a horse- or oxpulled hay-rake that gathers the hay into heavier windrows.
+Primitive haymaking has three steps, 1. mow, 2. make, and 3. carry, so haymaking can refer either to the custom of growing and using hay, or refer to its second step.
+The first step, discussed earlier, is mowing, when hay is laid out in windrows, either by the mowers or by a horse- or ox-pulled hay-rake that gathers the hay into heavier windrows.
 Mowing refered also to the harvest of barley or oats or wheat or rye.
 The old word mow (OE mûga), did not mean 'to cut', but meant 'a heap of grain' in the sense of our word golv.
 Mowing is a common verb in the West Germanic languages (OE mâwan, MLG meien, DA maaien, prehistoric Germanic mê, 'to cut down grass, corn etc., as with a scythe', cognate with our words mead and meadow); but mow is a Scandinavian noun (OE mûga, ON mûge, SW muga, 'swath, crowd of people').
 The place the haycock or hayrick stood was called the mowstead.
 In Old Norse 'common people' or 'country folk' were called "all-mow" (ON almûge, MSW almoghe, SW allmoge, DA almue).
 Mow came to mean in Modern English two things, 1. 'a stack of hay, corn, peas, beans etc., or a heap of such in a barn'; and 2. 'a place in a barn where hay or corn is heaped up'.
-This distinction is important for our study because we find that the word golf also related to a heap of hay and to the place in the barn where it sat.
+This distinction is important for our study rels" for the feast.
+The squoyle was a short stick loaded at one end with lead, as opposed to the snog, which was a throwing stick weighted only with wood.
+Anne Wilson (1973), who wrote about the foods of early Britain, found evidence of the red squirrel being a dish "for a great lord," and described the delicacy browet farsure, an early fifteenth-century pottage meat of partridge and squirrel.